nathan-barry/nathan.rs/content/posts/go-micrograd.md

 $$\sigma\big(\sum w_i  x_i + b\big) = z$$

 What is going on above?
 We have a list of inputs, $[x_1, x_2, ... , x_n]$, and each input has the corresponding weight $w_i$.
 All that a neuron does is take the *weighted sum* of the inputs (with an added scalar bias) and pass it through an activation function.
 An activation function is just a nonlinear function that is required to get interesting results.
-Multiple layers without activation functions can be collapsed into one layer.
+Without them, multiple layers would have no more descriptive power than a single layer (and are thus needed to model more complex functions).

 With a neural network with one neuron, our network will just simply be the input multiplied by a weight.